JingOS-team/Koko/README.md

 ## Packaging

-To build Koko, it is required to have a few files packaged with the application.
+To build Jing-Photos, it is required to have a few files packaged with the application.
 These files are licensed under the CC-BY-SA-4.0.

 * http://download.geonames.org/export/dump/cities1000.zip